 Some people have different goals.
 Picking one or the other may depend on your particular goals.

-One such goal is weight loss, which is better for weight loss?
+One such goal is to avoid weight gain, which is better for weight loss?

-Eggs are better for weight loss due to having fewer calories and carbohydrates than oatmeal.
+Eggs are better to lose weight due to having fewer calories and carbohydrates than oatmeal.
 Two boiled eggs have 7% fewer calories than one cup of cooked oatmeal.

 In addition, some scientific studies have shown people feel fuller for longer after eating a breakfast consisting of eggs compared to oatmeal.
-Although oatmeal has a better satiety index score than eggs.
+Although oatmeal has a better satiety index score.

 For more on glycemic index, satiety index and the studies mentioned, read more down further in this article.